carloshgbdev/Titanic-LinearRegression/README.md

 # Titanic-LinearRegression
-It calculates the probability of survival of a passenger on the Titanic, given some fundamental characteristics: age, sex, ticket class and whether he has a wife or siblings on board.
+Calculates the probability of survival of a passenger on the Titanic, given some fundamental characteristics: age, sex, ticket class and whether he has a wife or siblings on board.